ssh352/BDiF_yixiang_wang/readme.txt

 GLOG_logtostderr=1  mpirun -np 16 scrub "data10k.txt" 2>log

-In case of glog is not installed, I included a no logging version where all logging functions are commentte out
+In case of glog is not installed, I included a no logging version where all logging functions are commentted out

 To compile the no log version, run: